-The positive impact of housing on standards of health and overall well-being, means housing is increasingly seen as a primary preventative measure in building resilience.
 Empty properties are a wasted resource and a missed opportunity to improve well-being.
-The Council is committed to reducing the number of empty properties across the county borough and help contribute towards increasing the availability of quality affordable housing for sale or for rent.
+The Council is committed to reducing the number of empty properties across the county borough and helping to contribute towards increasing the availability of quality affordable housing for sale or for rent.
 The additional wider benefits include improving the aesthetic of the local environment, creating training and job opportunities.
-The Council will work collaboratively with external partners providing responsive, creative and innovative approaches to prevent and relieve homelessness, ensuring accessibility to suitable accommodation with the appropriate support.